 David Penner hails from a family of photographers, and never tires of photographing the people of New York City, the city of his birth.

-He is a member of Aperture, and the Texas Photographic Society, and has published with F-Stop Magazine, SocialDocumentary.Net, Positive Magazine, The Village Voice, TPS Contact Sheet, and Lens Culture (www.lensculture.com/david-penner).
-He had his first solo show, Sacred Night, in the Fall of 2013, at The 1199 Bread and Roses Gallery in Midtown Manhattan.
-Additional solo shows have followed at Joe Coffee Waverly Place (Winter 2014), and at The Mulberry Branch of The New York Public Library (Summer 2015).
+His photographs have appeared in F-Stop Magazine, SocialDocumentary.Net, Positive Magazine, The Village Voice, TPS Contact Sheet, and Lens Culture (www.lensculture.com/david-penner).
+He had his first solo show, Sacred Night, in the Fall of 2013 at The 1199 Bread and Roses Gallery in Midtown Manhattan.
+Additional solo shows followed at Joe Coffee Waverly Place (Winter 2014), and at The Mulberry Branch of The New York Public Library (Summer 2015).

-His photo essay on homeless in New York City, as well as his photo essay on Combat Veterans, were both featured in Positive Magazine; and his photo essay on the people of Bryant Park was chosen as an Editor's Pick on Lens Culture.
+His photo essay on the homeless of New York City, as well as his photo essay on Combat Veterans, were both featured in Positive Magazine; and his photo essay on the people of Bryant Park was chosen as an Editor's Pick on Lens Culture.

-Also an active food photographer (www.dpfoodphoto.com), David has photographed food and restaurants extensively for The Village Voice, and for Zagat.
+David has photographed food and restaurants extensively for Zagat and The Village Voice and this work can be viewed here: www.dpfoodphoto.com.